gregor-i/nutria/README.md

 ## Project structure
 - `core` provides the shared models for backend and frontend.
 - `service` is basically the backend.
 It serves the frontend and provides an API to store and read the entities.
+- `serviceWorker` is an service worker implementation to make nutria a PWA.
 - `frontend` contains a UI to list, edit and explore fractals.
 It also contains code to generate webgl shaders to render fractals.